 All employers, no matter the size of their business, have a duty to maintain safe working conditions and a safe environment for each and every one of their employees.
-In order to ensure employers are held to these standards, there are specific OSHA (Occupational Safety & Health Administration) requirements.
+In order to ensure employers are held to these standards, there are specific OSHA requirements that must be obeyed.
+What follows is a basic step-by-step process for ensuring compliance.

-To help get you started on verifying if your business promotes safe practices and a safe environment, here are some items to include on your OSHA compliance checklist:
+To help get you started on verifying whether your business promotes safe practices and a safe environment, you need to put together a comprehensive checklist of workplace areas and processes subject to OSHA rules.
+Here are some items to include on your OSHA compliance checklist:

 - Hazard Communications